hoytech/rasgueadb/README.md

 ## Iteration over dup records

-Unless an index is marked `unique`, there can be multiple records with the same value.
+Unless an index is marked `unique`, there can be multiple records with the same indexed value.
 Here is how to loop over all records that have a particular indexed value:

     env.foreachDup_User__created(txn, lmdb::to_sv<uint64_t>(1001), [&](auto &view){
         // ...